SorawitChok/Neural-Network-from-scratch-in-Cpp/README.md

 As you can see, it looks just like another affine transformation, which implies that no matter how many layers you put into your network, without a nonlinearity, the network will not be capable of exerting any more complex processing aside from a mere affine transformation (you can consult this [video](https://www.youtube.com/watch?v=JtVRC4qwmqg) for more explanation).
 This is why the activation function needs to come into play.

 ### Activation Functions
-An activation function in a neural network introduces non-linearity, enabling the model to capture and learn complex patterns in data.
-Without non-linearity, even a deep network would effectively act like a shallow linear model.
-Here are some common activation functions:
+An activation function in a neural network introduces non-linearity, allowing the model to learn and represent complex patterns in data.
+Without these non-linear functions, even a deep network would effectively behave like a shallow linear model, limiting its ability to capture intricate relationships.
+Here are some commonly used activation functions:

 **Sigmoid Function**